umangrathi110/Workout-logger/README.md

 # Workout Logger

-Workout Logger is a web application that allows users to manage their workouts.
-Users can perform the CRUD operations(create, read, update and delete their workouts).
+Workout Logger is a web application that allows users to manage their workouts(pushups).
+Users can perform the CRUD operations(create, read, update and delete their workouts) by signing up and logging in.

 ## Features